Kentucky vs. Providence Predictions & Picks - NCAA Tournament First Round

 Kentucky Performance Insights

-- The Wildcats outscore opponents by 7.1 points per game (scoring 75.1 points per game to rank 97th in college basketball while giving up 68 per outing to rank 119th in college basketball) and have a +225 scoring differential overall.
+- The Wildcats have a +225 scoring differential, topping opponents by 7.1 points per game.
+They're putting up 75.1 points per game to rank 97th in college basketball and are giving up 68 per outing to rank 119th in college basketball.

-- Kentucky grabs 36.2 rebounds per game (ninth in college basketball) while allowing 26.9 per outing to its opponents.
-It outrebounds opponents by 9.3 boards per game.
+- Kentucky ranks ninth in college basketball at 36.2 rebounds per game.
+That's 9.3 more than the 26.9 its opponents average.

-- Kentucky and its opponents have been mostly even in the turnover battle.
-The Wildcats commit 10.8 per game (71st in college basketball) and force 10.4 (311th in college basketball play).
+- Kentucky has committed 10.8 turnovers per game (71st in college basketball play) while forcing 10.4 (311th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.